Docs

 Resources

-Currently, the REST API supports read-only access to two resources:
+Currently, the REST API supports read-only access to 7 resources:

 • vessel_ids: Containing the distinct vessel_id markers of all the available vessels.